p4t5h3/ascii-property-lists-for-sublime-text/README.md

 ### Package Control

-This is not yet available on [Package Control](https://packagecontrol.io/) at the .
+This is not yet available on [Package Control](https://packagecontrol.io/) at the time of writing.

 ### Manual